NICU Standard 6: Minimum Space, Clearance, and Privacy Requirements for the Infant Space

 § NOTE: The above requirements can be met by any combination of fixed and portable casework desired, but all storage must be designed for quiet operation.

 Infant care space designed to accommodate specialized bedside procedures that require additional space for equipment, staff and other needs (e.g., extracorporeal membrane oxygenation, or ECMO, space-intensive bedside surgical procedures that require higher minimum space standards for staff and equipment) shall have a minimum clear floor area of 225 square feet (21 square meters) per infant in multi-bed rooms and 300 square feet (27.9 square meters) in single-bed rooms.

 Interpretation: These numbers are minimums and often need to be increased to reflect the complexity of care rendered, bedside space needed for parenting and family involvement in care, and privacy for families.

-The width of aisles in multiple bed rooms should allow for easy movement of all equipment that might be brought to the infant's bedside, as well as easy access for a maternal bed.
+The width of aisles in multiple bedrooms should allow for easy movement of all equipment that might be brought to the infant's bedside, as well as easy access to a maternal bed.
 The width of the corridors or aisles outside single infant rooms or infant spaces designed with permanent cubicle partitions should allow for simultaneous passage of two such items as mandated by state and federal architectural and fire codes.